 Level II E Nursery

-Some babies born at Memorial Family Care Birthing Centers require additional support during the transition period (the first hour or two after birth) and beyond.
-Memorial provides newborn specialty care to Memorial Family Care Birthing Centers.
+Some babies born at Memorial Family Care Birthing Center require additional support during the transition period (the first hour or two after birth) and beyond.
+Memorial provides newborn specialty care.

-Memorial Family Care Birthing Centers’ Level II Nurseries can accommodate babies who require specialized care due to premature birth or other health issues.
-Memorial Hospital Belleville has a Level II Nursery, and Memorial Hospital Belleville has a Level II E Nursery.
-The Level II E Nursery can take care of babies the Level II Nursery can't.
-Babies who are a little earlier (as early as 30 weeks), a little smaller (as small as 2.75 pounds), and a little more fragile (those on assisted ventilation).
+Memorial Family Care Birthing Center’s Level II E Nursery can accommodate babies who require specialized care due to premature birth or other health issues.
+The Level II E Nursery can take care of babies who are a little earlier (as early as 30 weeks), a little smaller (as small as 2.75 pounds), and a little more fragile (those on assisted ventilation).